 Freezing

-This Vanilla Sponge Cake Recipe freezes beautifully.
-Wrap the cake tightly in plastic wrap and foil, then place it in a freezer-safe bag or container.
-It can be frozen for up to two months without losing its delightful texture and flavor.
+If you want to save your Vanilla Sponge Cake Recipe for longer, wrap it tightly in plastic wrap and place it in a freezer-safe bag or container.
+It can be frozen for up to one month without losing its delightful texture.
+Thaw overnight in the refrigerator before serving.

 Reheating